hsj51/SearchX/README.md

 ## SearchX

 > A simple and fast Telegram Bot for searching data on Google Drive.
 Uses Multi-threading and Google's batch request for fast search results, Also display search results on multiple telegraph pages.
-Can clone data from Drive or GDToT links.
+Can clone data from Drive / AppDrive / DriveApp / GDToT / Sharer links.
 Supports MongoDB for storing authorized users record.

 </p>